Yatt0Ikigai/openX_Task/README.md

  - Finds a cart with the highest value, determines its value and full name of its owner.
  - Finds the two users living furthest away from each other.

 Implementation of retreving data is placed in **fetchData.ts** file while other functionality are in **functions.ts**.
-Every function contains set of tests to verify edge cases and common type data.
+Every function contains set of tests to verify edge cases and common data.
 For run-time type-safety I used Zod library which automatically verify response from **fakestoreapi**.